Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: Conclusion

 \section{Conclusion}

 We have presented improved complexity bounds for computing rational weighted sums of squares (SOS) certificates for univariate polynomials positive over $\RR$ or rational intervals, refining previous analyses and reducing the bit complexity by a factor of~$d$.
 Beyond the algorithmic advances, we uncovered new structural properties: the SOS summands form an interlacing pair, revealing a connection to Karlin points and T-systems.
-These insights deepen our understanding of positivity certificates and their geometric significance.
-Our open-source Maple implementation confirms the practical efficiency of the algorithm.
+These insights contribute to our understanding of positivity certificates and their geometric interpretation.
+Our open-source \maple implementation confirms the practical efficiency of the algorithm.
 Future directions include considering sparse certificates for sparse univariate polynomials.